dhingra30/Basic_blog_flask/README.md

 # Basic_blog_flask
 Simple Blog Application with Flask, Bootstrap, HTML &amp; CSS

-Here's a **GitHub README** template for the provided HTML code:

----

 # Rahul's Blog - A Bootstrap Themed Blog Template

 This is a simple blog template powered by **Bootstrap**, **Jinja2** templating, and **FontAwesome** icons.
 It is designed to display blog posts dynamically with a responsive and clean interface.